 Su Terry is a Yamaha Saxophone Artist.
 She plays Jody Jazz mouthpieces and ligatures, and Légère reeds.

-“One should almost say that this young lady is born for her instrument.
+“One should almost say that this lady is born for her instrument.
 That relaxed, exalted playing!
 That rhythmic feeling!
 That improvisational skill!
 Simply extraordinary!” –Die Wahrheit, Berlin, Germany

 "Both as a composer and a performer, with her own unique tone, Su Terry continues to make great contributions to the world of jazz." –Reese Urlich, Jazz Perspectives, National Public Radio